ajibs/graphql-crud/README.md

 # GraphQL CRUD
-CRUD API built with Node, GraphQL and Mongo for database
+CRUD API built with GraphQL, Node and Mongo for database

 ## Feature List